 You can also prevent or limit fruit tree diseases by pruning correctly in winter.
 You’ll need to sterilize the pruners before use with denatured alcohol.

 Most fruit trees are deciduous and drop their leaves in winter.
 These trees are best pruned while they are dormant, after the leaves have fallen, generally between December and early February.
 However, members of the apricot family should be pruned in August to prevent Eutypa infection.

-When you are pruning, your first step is to remove dead, dying or diseased branches.
+When you are pruning, your first step is to remove dead, dying, or diseased branches.
 Also, trim out branches that grow straight up and root suckers.
-If you notice disease in the tree, be sure to prune out enough to eradicate it.
+If you notice disease in the tree, be sure to prune the tree enough to eradicate the disease.